Flying snakes? Here's how they can glide through the air

 Little was known about how such snakes "fly" before a team of scientists from Virginia Tech published a new research paper Monday.

-Experts say the snakes glide through the air and study lead author Isaac Yeaton told CNN the team set out to understand how they do so.
+Experts say the snakes glide through the air, so study lead author Isaac Yeaton told CNN the team set out to understand how they do so.

 The snakes make an undulating motion as they move through the air, and researchers had been curious as to why they did it.